-Abilify is not recommended for use by older adults with dementia.
-If you have or have ever had heart disease, heart failure, irregular heartbeat, stroke, or seizures you should talk to your doctor about these conditions before you take this medication.
-Tell your doctor if you or anyone in your family currently has or has ever had diabetes.
+Abilify is not recommended for use by older adults with dementia or dementia-related issues as it may contribute to heart failure, pneumonia, or death.
+If you have or have ever had heart disease, heart failure, irregular heartbeat, stroke, low white blood cell count or seizures, you should talk to your doctor about these conditions before you take this drug.

-Tell your doctor if you have or have had any problems with addictive drugs, including street drugs and medication.
+Talk to your doctor if you have or have had any problems with addictive drugs, including street drugs or prescription medication.
 You should also mention any serious reactions you have had to other similar medications.
-Abilify may interact with other medications or supplements, including antihistamines, antidepressants, antifungals, sleeping pills, HIV medications, high blood pressure medications, and more.
-If you are taking other prescription drugs or supplements, you should check with your doctor or pharmacist before taking Abilify.
+Abilify may interact with other medications or supplements, including vitamins, antihistamines, antidepressants, antifungals, sleeping pills, HIV medications, herbal products, high blood pressure medications, and more.

-Less serious side effects of this medication may include:
+Less serious and more common side effects of Abilify include:

 Articles about Abilify (Aripiprazole)